-AADK Spain is an artist-run platform that develops spaces for research and contemporary creation.
+*AADK Spain* is an artist-run platform that develops spaces for research and contemporary creation.
 With a focus set on experimental processes, its primary interest is to explore the notions of body, territory, and spatiality.
-The platform advocates the decentralization of culture and the access to contemporary art in non-urban areas.
+The platform advocates the decentralization of culture and access to contemporary art in non-urban areas.
 It addresses local issues as means to understand global problems.

-Currently based in Centro Negra (Blanca, Murcia) it holds several programs among which its Artist Residency and its Cruce Programs stand out.
-The organization fosters networks with other cultural and artistic enterprises, helping to promote their mobility at national and international circuits, believing that all the artists hosted are an active part of the platform.
+Currently based in Centro Negra (Blanca, Murcia) it holds several programs among which its Artist Residency Program and its Cruce Programs stand out.
+The organization fosters networks with other cultural and artistic enterprises, helping to promote their mobility on national and international circuits, believing that all the artists hosted are an active part of the platform.

-Artist Residency is an interdisciplinary and socially committed program that offers its attendants a space for analysis and artistic creation.
+The *Artist Residency Program* is an interdisciplinary and socially committed program that offers its attendants a space for analysis and artistic creation.
 It aims to facilitate research in rural environments, highlighting the value of local knowledge as a means to re-think how these locations can position themselves in an era of massive urbanization through a social, historical and geographical perspective.